Analytical solutions for optimal photon absorption into inhomogeneous spin memories: Constraint on the pulse shapes in one-step protocols

 \section{Constraint on the pulse shapes in one-step protocols}

-The pulse shape $f(t)$ acts as an external drive and depends only on the properties of the external field and their couplings to the single-mode field inside the cavity (see Eq.~\eqref{eq:initial}).
+The pulse shape $f_e(t)$ acts as an external drive and depends only on the properties of the external field and their couplings to the single-mode field inside the cavity (see Eq.~\eqref{eq:initial}).
 The probability amplitude $\Psi_c$ of the single-mode in the cavity is governed by Hamiltonian dynamics, however, after the Weisskopf-Wigner approximation is subject to decay.
-In this approximated theory, the question is what are the properties of $f(t)$ such that $\Psi_c$ remains a probability amplitude?
-This issue is not related to the spin ensemble and its interaction with the single-mode field.
-Therefore, we start with the differential equations
+In this approximated theory, the question is what are the properties of $f_e(t)$ such that $\Psi_c$ remains a probability amplitude?
+This issue is not related to the spin ensemble and its interaction with the single-mode field or the internal decay rate $\kappa_i$ of the cavity.
+Therefore, we start with thereduced differential equations

 For the initial conditions, similarly to the main text, we assume that the excitation is in the external field

 We have already solved this for $\Psi_c (t)$ in Eq.~\eqref{eq:cone}, which reads now

 Now, as it is explained at Eq.~\eqref{eq:sumtoint}, we replace the summation over the modes with an integral to have